 |Graduate Student Aggregate Loan Limits||$138,500 (no more than $65,500 may be in subsidized loans).
 This limit includes Federal Loans received for undergraduate study.|

 All borrowers are strongly encouraged to review their federal loan indebtedness each school year.
 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for federal student aid.
-NSLDS provides information such as the type(s) of loans you have taken out, outstanding principal and interest amounts, the total amount of all your loans, and who your loan servicer is.
-You will need your FSA ID to sign in to NSLDS to review your financial aid history.
+NSLDS provides information such as the type(s) of loans you have taken out, the outstanding principal and interest amounts, the total amount of all your loans, and who your loan servicer is.
+You will need your FSA ID username to sign in to NSLDS to review your financial aid history.
+Once you log in, you will be able to see your loan detail in your personal dashboard.
 NSLDS only has information about your federal student loans—private loans are not included.

-For an estimate of your monthly loan payments after you graduate, take a look at the Department of Education’s repayment estimator.
+For an estimate of your monthly loan payments after you graduate, take a look at the Department of Education’s loan simulator.

 Federal Perkins Loan